LiLin-biosoft/epiConv/README.md

   - `nsim`: the number of bootstraps.
   - Generally the settings above is suitable for most data.

-The similarities between single cells is based on a bootstrap approach.
-In each bootstrap we randomly sample some peaks and calculate the similarites between single cells, the final similarities are calculated by averging the results from bootstraps:
+The similarities between single cells is calculated based on bootstrap approach.
+In each replicate we randomly sample some peaks and calculate the similarites between single cells, the final similarities are calculated by averging the results from bootstraps:
 ```
 sample_size<-floor(nrow(mat)/8)
 nsim<-30